|

 Do Not Submit Edgewater takes place in the comfy back room of a neighborhood pizzeria.

 Arrive at 6:45 to sign up for a spot, and when your name is called, you will get 7 minutes on stage to share/tell/read anything you'd like.
-(Late arrivals can sign up as long as there are spots still available.)
+Due to limited hours at this venue, we will probably have space for 10-12 tellers.
+First come, first served.
 Listeners welcome.

 No experience necessary to participate.
 All ages welcome.